Seneca-ICTOER/OSL745/docs/Labs/lab4.md

 **Perform the Following Steps:**

-1. On your **ubuhost** issue the commands and show your professor the output:
+1. On your **ubu1** and **ubu2** issue the commands and show your professor the output:

-- Successfully run the pingtest script on your **ubuhost**
-- `cat /etc/hosts` on **ubuhost**, **ubu1** and **ubu2**
+- The nftables service running
+- The nftables rules

 ## Practice For Quizzes, Tests, Midterm, and Final Exam

-1. What port does sshd use by defaults?
-2. What file is used to configure sshd?
+1. What file is used to configure ssh?
-3. What kind of files are stored in the "~/.ssh/" directory?
+1. What kind of files are stored in the "~/.ssh/" directory?
-4. How do you determine whether the ssh service is running on your system or not?
+1. How do you determine whether the ssh service is running on your system or not?
-5. What is the purpose of the ~/.ssh/known_hosts file?
+1. What is the purpose of the ~/.ssh/known_hosts file?
-6. What is the purpose of the ~/.ssh/authorized_keys file?
+1. What is the purpose of the ~/.ssh/authorized_keys file?
+1. How do you generate SSH keys?
+What benefit does this provide?
-7. How do you stop the ssh service?
+1. How do you stop the ssh service?
-8. How do you tunnel XWindows applications?
-9. What port is the default ssh port?
+1. What port is the default ssh port?
-10. What port(s) is/are used by httpd service?
+1. What port is the default http port?
+1. What happens to incoming http traffic if the default policy for the input chain is set to drop, and there isn't a rule to allow port 80?
+1. What do you think would happen if you set the default policy for the **output** chain to drop?